-Our responsibility is to express opinions on these financial statements based on our audit.
 We did not audit the financial statements of Harrison County Development Commission or Mississippi Coast Coliseum Commission.
-Harrison County Development Commission represents 20% of the assets, 19% of the net position, and 26% of the revenues of the aggregate discretely presented component units.
-Mississippi Coast Coliseum Commission represents 80% of the assets, 81% of the net position, and 74% of the revenues of the aggregate discretely presented component units.
-Those statements were audited by other auditors whose reports have been furnished to us, and our opinion, insofar as it relates to the amounts included for Harrison County Development Commission and Mississippi Coast Coliseum Commission, is based solely on the reports of the other auditors.
+Harrison County Development Commission represents 21%, 20%, and 25%, respectively, of the assets, net position, and revenues of the aggregate discretely presented component units.
+Mississippi Coast Coliseum Commission represents 79%, 80%, and 75%, respectively, of the assets, net position, and revenues of the aggregate discretely presented component units.
+Those statements were audited by other auditors whose reports have been furnished to us, and our opinion, insofar as it relates to the amounts included for Harrison County Development Commission or Mississippi Coast Coliseum Commission, is based solely on the reports of the other auditors.